 The slitlet position table, classified as SLIT_POS, is a necessary input if the parameter wcal-slitpos_bootstrap is set to FALSE, which we suggest for robustness.
 As this is also a product of this step, we have provided a complete list of master calibrations for this frame as part of the data reduction kit.
 If the user would like to set the parameter wcal-estimate_ind to TRUE, an additional input table to have a guess of the slitlet positions must be provided, with the classification SLIT_POS_GUESS.
 The user may for example use for this table a copy of the appropriate (band, pre-optics) provided SLIT_POS.
-If the parameter wcal-calib_indicator is set to FALSE, the user has to provide also the parabolic fit coefficients table, to be classified as WAVE_COEF_SLIT, for example the one which can be obtained running the recipe with wcal-calib_indicator set to TRUE (default).

-default recipe file name PRO.CATG short description pd out_stack_mflat_dist.fits MFLAT_STACKED_DIST stacked FLAT,LAMP image 2 out_wcal_stack.fits WAVE_LAMP_STACKED stacked WAVE,LAMP image 2 out_wavemap_ima.fits WAVE_MAP wavelength map image: wavelength=intensity 0 outCoeffsSlit.fits WAVE_COEF_SLIT table with parabolic fit coefficients, for each pixel 2 out_fit_params.fits WAVE_FIT_PARAMS table with parameters relative to the fit of lines 2 out_slitpos.fits SLIT_POS slitlets positions 0 out_resampled_arclamp.fits RESAMPLED_WAVE stacked, resampled WAVE,LAMP image 2
+If the parameter wcal-calib_indicator is set to default recipe file name PRO.CATG short description pd out stack mflat dist.fits MFLAT_STACKED_DIST stacked FLAT,LAMP image 2 out weal stack.fits WAVE LAMP STACKED stacked WAVE,LAMP image 2 out_wavemap_ima.fits WAVE_MAP wavelength map image: wavelength=intensity 0 outCoeffsSlit.fits WAVE_COEF_SLIT table with parabolic fit coefficients, for each pixel 2 out_fit_params.fits WAVE_FIT_PARAMS table with parameters relative to the fit of lines 2 out_slitpos.fits SLIT_POS slitlets positions 0 out_resampled_arclamp.fits RESAMPLED_WAVE stacked, resampled WAVE,LAMP image 2